 What is GenLayer?
-[The Fundamentals-Part I]
+[Basics-Part I]

 GenLayer is an Blockchain that extends the capabilities of traditional blockchains with AI.
 This innovation is enabled by Smart Contracts that are not only self-executing and self-enforcing but also incorporate the whole knowledge of the Internet.
 What might sound complicated at first glance is not.